shubham0503/calendar-grid/README.md

 Responsive Calendar design with CSS grid layout
 -- This project is to have a basic idea of Grid Layout .
--- This project is built with php, HTML/CSS.
+-- This project is built with HTML/CSS.